airbytehq/airbyte/docs/integrations/destinations/duckdb.md

 ## Overview

-[DuckDB](https://duckdb.org/) is an in-process SQL OLAP database management system and this destinatino is meant to use locally if you have multiple smaller sources such as GitHub repos, some social media and local CSVs or files you want to run analytics workloads on.
+[DuckDB](https://duckdb.org/) is an in-process SQL OLAP database management system and this destination is meant to use locally if you have multiple smaller sources such as GitHub repos, some social media and local CSVs or files you want to run analytics workloads on.

 This destination writes data to a file on the _local_ filesystem on the host running Airbyte.
 By default, data is written to `/tmp/airbyte_local`.
 To change this location, modify the `LOCAL_ROOT` environment variable for Airbyte.